 What is "removal at the request of the registrant"?
-A removal at the request of the registrant under the NVRA involves first-hand information from a registrant that can originate in at least 3 ways: 1) a registrant requesting to remove his or her name from the voting registration list, 2) a registrant completing and returning a notice card indicating an address change outside the jurisdiction, or 3) a registrant submitting a new application registering to vote a second time in a new jurisdiction, and providing information regarding the registrant's prior voter registration address on the new application, which the State can use as a request to cancel or transfer his or her prior registration.
+A removal at the request of the registrant under the NVRA involves first-hand information from a registrant that can originate in at least 3 ways: 1) a registrant requesting to remove his or her name from the voting registration list, 2) a registrant completing and returning a notice card indicating an address change outside the jurisdiction, or 3) a registrant submitting a new application registering to vote a second time in a new jurisdiction, and providing information regarding the registrant's prior voter registration address on the new application.
 A registrant advising of a new address within the same jurisdiction, or registering to vote a second time at a new address within the same jurisdiction, should trigger an updating of the original registration, rather than its cancellation.

-11 See Chapter 9 (Records Access and Retention) (providing details on what records are available for public inspection and copying).
+&lt;sup>11 See Chapter 9 (Records Access and Retention) (providing details on what records are available for public inspection and copying).